 U.K. teenager Jacob Ford thought his school’s new policy banning backpacks in the hallways was “ridiculous.”
 So instead of following the rule, he decided to do something he thought was equally ridiculous - taking his books and supplies to class in a microwave.

 Ford disagreed with the new policy at Spalding Grammar School and staged a silent protest.
-Not only did he carry his books in a microwave oven, but the schoolboy also outlined his thoughts in a 3,000 word “document of defense” titled: “Bags in Sixth Form - My Thoughts and A Potential Solution” that he gave to headteacher Steven Wilkinson and other members of faculty.
+Not only did he carry his books in a microwave oven, but he also wrote a lengthy note titled: “Bags in Sixth Form - My Thoughts and A Potential Solution.”
+He then gave the 3,000-word “document of defense” to the headteacher Steven Wilkinson and some faculty members.